SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h3 id="filesjson"><code>api/files.json</code> - Return URLs of Files from a Search</h3>

-Get a list of all (or some) files for the search results.
+Get a list of all (or some) product files for the search results.

 Supported return formats: `json`.